Poem | |

 I sensed this sewer 'pet rat' had been her only source of comfort in life.

-One thing she turned to, when sad or hungry, would never to be again.
+The one thing she turned to, when sad or hungry, would never again be.

 While resisting the urge to gather her up in my arms and dry her tears,